habiboulaye/pyLxml/README.md

 2. Usage-DEV:

     ClassTemplet: model/example to use to create new classes based on the pyLxml module.
-      -> ClassTemplet(cXmlTree) : Your class inherits from the generic class -> You then only have to re-write the event functions that are useful for your needs
+      - ClassTemplet(cXmlTree) : Your class inherits from the generic class
+      - You then only have to re-write the event functions that are useful for your needs

-Installation:

-3. Require:
+3. Install-Require:

       - python 2.7
       - lxml 2.2.8
+      - pyLxml ()

 4. Usage-CMD

     Console mode: Turn LConsole=True (main function)